-Ponnani is a small yet picturesque town located in Malappuram district of Kerala.
+Ponnani is a small yet picturesque town located in the Malappuram district of Kerala.
 Encircled by the Arabian Sea on the West, this town is a major fishing center and chief coastal belt in Malabar.

 Ponnani has a history that dates back to centuries.
 Remarks about Ponnani Juma Masjid can be found in the colonial historian William Logan’s Malabar Manual.
 This town was once the second capital of Malabar and served as an abode of power for Samoothiri Kings.

-Ponnani is popularly known as ‘Makkah of South India’ for it has been a prominent Islamic education center for many centuries.
-This tidal port is located on the banks of the second longest river of Kerala Bharathapuzha.
-The town is thickly populated by Hindus and Muslims, offering an example for cultural and religious co-existence.
+Ponnani is popularly known as ‘Makkah of South India’, for it has been a prominent Islamic education center for many centuries.
+This tidal port is located on the banks of the second longest river of Kerala, Bharathapuzha.